 - Proactively reach out through phone and email to current students to help them identify available University resources, address other academic needs, and offer encouragement to increase retention and degree completion rates.

-- Assist recruiters with the development of personalized enrollment schedule options for new students.
+- Assist Registrar's office with the development of personalized enrollment schedule options for new students.

 - Review academic progress of current undergraduate students to ensure progress toward degree completion.